Postgraduate Course: Problem-based Social Psychological Research (PSYL11091)

 |Summary||This semester long course gives students guidance and practice in using the tools of social psychology to address problems that arise in the field.
 For example, how to produce a qualitative assessment of support for young adults with autism.
 Students will design three different research projects, and will address problems suited to quantitative and qualitative approaches.
 There will be an emphasis on independent group work.

-Following an introductory lecture, groups of students will be given a series of two carefully chosen problems, and will design and describe the implementation of research which will address them.
-Regular practical guidance will be given in tutorials and students will benefit from presenting their proposed projects to their peers and receiving feedback on them.
-Subsequently, students will select a further problem as a group, producing by the end a brief literature review and detailed research plan in a written report.
-Students will be encouraged to discuss their research ideas with their peers and the lecturers throughout the course.
-Candidate problems will be drawn from relevant 'Making the Most of Masters' problems, and those gathered through the Course Organisers' contacts.
+Following an introductory lecture, groups of students will be given a series of three carefully chosen problems and will design and describe the implementation of research which will address them.
+Regular practical guidance will be given in tutorials and students will benefit from creating presentations of their proposed projects and receiving feedback on them.
+Subsequently, students will select one of the problems previously addressed as a group, and use feedback to produce an individual report, including a brief literature review and detailed research plan.

 Entry Requirements (not applicable to Visiting Students)